Joshuatauro/Joshuatauro/README.md

     preProcessors: ["SCSS"]
   },

-  currentlyWorkingOn: "Building a ecommerce site using MERN" }
+  currentlyWorkingOn: "Building a clone of TeamBlind using PERN" }
 ```